enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     or 1  with ``StarParticleFeedback`` method =  1.
 See :ref:`distributed_feedback` for an illustration.
     Default: 0.

+``StarMakerUseJeansMass`` (external)
+    This parameter controls the usage of the Jeans Mass check for star formation.
+When spatial resolution gets high enough to resolve the Jeans length, the Jeans Mass check restricts star formation that should occur.
+Only implemented for ``StarParticleCreation`` method = 1.
+Default: 1.

 ``StarMakerTypeIaSNe`` (external)
     This parameter turns on thermal and chemical feedback from Type Ia supernovae.
 The mass loss and luminosity of the supernovae are